 Not every residential customer is able or willing to consider a comprehensive upgrade to his or her property.
 However, providing meaningful rebate solutions for an individual project contributes to a positive customer experience.
-This offering may be valuable for tenants who do not have decisionmaking control over measures related to building envelope but still seek to save money on bills.
+This offering may be valuable for tenants who do not have decision- making control over measures related to building envelope but still seek to save money on bills.

 MCE will offer a suite of one-off rebates for measures including lighting, HVAC, insulation, and efficient appliances.
 There will be higher rebates for measures that offer benefits across multiple resources (e.g. water-energy measures).
 MCE's goal is to provide a positive experience to customers who have specific and discrete needs, and to use this entry point to establish an ongoing relationship with the customer.
 MCE anticipates that, as customers have good experiences with the MCE program, they have a higher likelihood to consider further upgrades down the road.
-For example, a customer who had a positive experience with an MCE energy audit and toilet replacement in the past may turn to MCE for assistance as their HVAC equipment nears replacement.
+For example, a customer who had a positive experience with an MCE energy territory, and hence retrofit programs will be emphasized before new construction.

+audit and toilet replacement in the past may turn to MCE for assistance as their HVAC equipment nears replacement.